coleenquadros/configuration/docs/app-sre/design-docs/advanced-upgrade-service.md

 | Organization | sre-capabilities.aus.blocked-versions    | blockedVersions                   | ^4\.12\..*$     | Regular expressions.
 Multiple values are represented as CSV                                        |
 | Organization | sre-capabilities.aus.sector-deps.$sector | sectors.name.dependencies         | green,red       | Multiple values are represented as CSV                                                             |

-### Considerations for the use of OCM labels

 The [OCM label based consumption model](https://service.pages.redhat.com/dev-guidelines/docs/sre-capabilities/framework/ocm-labels) states that labels should hold only small pieces of configuration information.
-The label values required for an average cluster upgrade policy (including blocked version and sector configuration) are less than 100 bytes spread across 5-7 labels.
+The label values required for an average cluster upgrade policy (including blocked version and sector configuration) are less than 100 bytes spread across 3-5 subscription labels per cluster and 0-2 organizations labels.

-Reading all the relevant labels fleet wide and establishing context by reading all involved subscriptions and clusters requires 3 OCM API calls.
-After the configuration state has been established, each involved cluster needs to be queried for existing upgrade policies and gate agreements.
-These are per-cluster OCM API endpoints.
-The number of OCM API calls scales with the number of involved clusters.

-For the time being, we will limit the number of OCM organizations that can use AUS, to keep the number of clusters and the load for the OCM API at bay.
+This consumption model is not mean to be used at scale.
+The number of involved labels might become problematic (unverified assumption).
+See the sections [Alternatives considered](#alternatives-considered) (especially the one about an OCM-like API) and [Evolution Model](#evolution-model).

 ### Reconciler and runtime